craig-grant630/Heritage-Housing/README.md

 ### Acknowledgments

-I would like to say thanks you to code institute for providing me with the nessary tools and lessons to be able to build this project.
+I would like to express my gratitude to Code Institute for equipping me with the knowledge and resources needed to successfully complete this project.